michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal_demo.md

 	fi
 }

+# PS1 is what actually defines what you command line prompt looks like.

 export PS1="\[\e[m\]\[\e[36m\]\W\[\e[m\]\[\e[33m\]\`parse_git_branch\`\\$ "

+# This allows you to switch between the Ubuntu root and your Windows Root.

-alias cd~='cd ~/../../mnt/c/Users/
+alias cd~='cd ~/../../mnt/c/Users/<Windows Username>/Development'

+# This brings you to your Windows Working directory immediatly when you open a new terminal.
+cd~

 ```

-4. After pasting that, you will need to add your Windows username right after the `/Users/`.
+4. After pasting that in, you will need to add your Windows username right after the `/Users/`.
 IE: `/Users/MichaelLeonTreat/`

 `cd ~` Will bring you to the Ubunutu root, but now typeing `cd~` with no spaces will take you back to the Windows root.
 This will help you navigate through the two files systems much quicker.